Bouncers Doormen – The most visible aspect of security in a nightclub or bar.

 Unless a patron has committed a crime, floor men are generally not allowed to use physical force.
 This is not to say that you cannot slightly touch a patron to guide, direct, or block re-entry.

-Force should only be used in self-defense or for the purpose of detaining a criminal for the police.
-Punching, kicking, tackling, dragging, or putting someone in a choke hold are all inappropriate methods for floor men to remove someone from a nightclub.
+Force should only be used in self-defense or for the purpose of detaining a criminal to hand over to the police.
+Punching, kicking, tackling, dragging, or putting someone in a chokehold are all inappropriate methods for floor men to remove someone from a nightclub.
 Unlike the movie “Road House” it is never appropriate for a floor man to punch a patron out of anger or because of a verbal challenge to fight.